metreeca/self/docs/handbooks/system.md

 For the time being, to use Metreeca/Self follow the steps below:

-- clone and compile the `release/v0` branch of the github repository
+- clone and compile the `release/v0` branch of the GitHub repository
   ```sh
   git clone --branch release/v0 https://github.com/metreeca/self.git
   cd self